-The national currency of Costa Rica is the colón (CRC), but US dollars are used and accepted pretty everywhere.
+The national currency of Costa Rica is the Costa Rican colón (CRC), but US dollars are used and accepted pretty everywhere.
 This means Costa Rica is effectively a two-currency country.

 One unit of currency is a Colón, but that’s really really little (like, $0.0016!), so you’ll normally hear the currency described as colones, which is the plural.
 You pronounce Colon as “COL-ON” and colones more like “COL-ON-AYS”.

 The prices in supermarkets and bars will usually be in colones, but if you ask to pay in USD the cashier will usually get a calculator out to plug in the exchange rate and let you know how much you’ll need to pay in dollars.
-Even if you pay in dollars you’ll usually get your change back in colones.
+Even if you pay in dollars you’ll usually get your change back inthe Costa Rican currency, colones.

-That said, if you already use US Dollars in your day-to-day life, it’s totally fine to bring and spend your dollars.
+That said, if you already use US Dollars in your day-to-day life, you can definitely pay with your dollars in Costa Rica.
 It’ll be one less thing you need to think about before you travel.

 You can get Costa Rican currency in the US, UK and other countries, but it’s better not to.
-If you’re going to take cash to Costa Rica, make it US Dollars.
+If you’re going to add cash to your Costa Rica packing list, make it US Dollars.
 You’ll get a much better rate on them from outside Costa Rica than you would colones.